Simulating the LOcal Web (SLOW): I. Anomalies in the local density field: Comparison to other simulations

 \subsection{Galaxy density profiles}

-Finally we repeat the right panel of figure \ref{DensityHaloes} for SIBELIUS (upper panel) and SALACIOUS (lower panel) in figure \ref{DensitySims3}.
+Finally we repeat the right panel of figure \ref{DensityHaloes} for SIBELIUS (left panel) and SALACIOUS (right panel) in figure \ref{DensitySims3}.
 Shown is (as before) the mean density of galaxies as function of distance for different stellar masses, as indicated in the color bar.
 Note, that from this we obtain a $\Omega_* = 0.0014$ for SIBELIUS and $\Omega_* = 0.0021$ for CORUSCANT, compared to $\Omega_* = 0.0031$ for SLOW and the observed value of $\Omega_*= 0.0027$ as reported in \citet{2004ApJ...616..643F}.
 Compared to the SLOW simulations, both simulations are displaying significant less of variation in the mean density, and especially the SIBELIUS does not show one sided deviation from the mean density over very large scales.
 As already discussed in figure \ref{DensitySims2}, SIBELIUS does not show the large scale under density out to a distance of 100 Mpc, as reported in the CLASSIX sample of galaxy clusters.
 Here it gets clear, that contrary to SLOW, no galaxy or galaxy cluster selection in SIBELIUS does feature this observed anomaly in the Local Universe.
 Once more this demonstrates that the assumption of a constant bias within reconstructions based on galaxy densities limits the predictive power of the resulting constrained simulations.
+The significant differences of the bias and its environmental dependency visible in simulations based on semi-analytic modeling (like SIBELIUS) and the full hydrodynamical simulations (like SLOW or CORUSCANT) emphasize that this is a non-trivial obstacle for reconstructions of the local Universe.
 This can in principle be overcome with reconstructions based on the observed velocity field, as demonstrated through the SLOW simulation, which seems to match the observational findings of various different tracers of the large scale structure very well.
 However, as shown, they come with their own obstacles which are difficult to overcome in a satisfactory manner, as demonstrated by the overall effort which has been spent to bring forward the constrained simulations to this point.